Ahern State Park

 Ahern State Park is a 128 acre state protected area in Laconia on Lake Winnisquam in New Hampshire's Lakes Region.
 It is open year-round and offers hiking, non-motorized boating, biking, and fishing.
 It features 3500 ft of lake shoreline.

 History

-The property was originally part of Laconia State School, originally known as the New Hampshire School for Feebleminded Children, which opened in 1903 and closed in 1991.
+The property was part of Laconia State School, originally known as the New Hampshire School for Feebleminded Children, which opened in 1903 and closed in 1991.
 The state reserved 128 acre as Governor's State Park in 1994 and renamed it Ahern State Park in 1998.